shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/battery.jpg" width="49%" />
 </p>

-_Left: Geekbench score of the A10 Fusion chip under CPU throttling conditions.
-Right: battery health after 6 years of degradation._
+_Left: Geekbench score of the A10 Fusion chip under CPU throttling conditions; right: battery health after 6 years of degradation_

 ## Wrap-up
 It was neither as incremental as the iPhone 8 one year later, nor as radical as the iPhone X one year later as well.